-Veterinarians estimate as many as 20 percent of all dogs suffer from ear infections at some point in their lives.
-Canine ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside the ear such as Poodles.
+Veterinarians estimate as much as 20 percent of all dogs suffer from ear infections at some point in their lives.
+Canine ears come in all shapes and sizes, from Doberman-cropped to outside wooly or hairy inside such as poodles.
 Despite the outside look, the ear structure and how dogs hear is quite similar in all breeds.